New bounds on axion-like particles from MicroBooNE: Axion-like particles at MicroBooNE

 The limits shown in Sec.~\ref{sec:present} were obtained using only a reduced subset of the available NuMI data, and only searching for decays into $e^+ e^-$ pairs.
 However, according to Ref.~\cite{MicroBooNE:2021usw}, MicroBooNE has collected about 10 times more NuMI data, which has not been processed yet.
 Moreover, the MicroBooNE detector consists on a Liquid Argon Time Projection Chamber (LAr TPC), which allows to study not only final state topologies involving $e^+ e^-$ pairs, but also $\gamma\gamma$ and $\mu^+ \mu^-$ pairs.
 Here we compute the expected sensitivity using the full NuMI dataset recorded at MicroBooNE (corresponding to $\approx 2.2 \times 10^{21}$ PoT), and for three different searches using the three possible final states for the decay of the ALP.

 The same $\chi^2$ definition as in the previous section, Eq.~\eqref{eq:chi2}, will be used here.
-In this case we assume that the experiment will observe a number of events fully consistent with the background expectation ($n_\text{obs}=n_{bg}$).
-The number of background events is estimated rescaling the predicted background in Ref.~\cite{MicroBooNE:2021usw} by a factor of $\approx 10$ in order to account for the much larger exposure, and we assume this number to be the same for $e^+ e^-$, $\mu^+\mu^-$ and $\gamma\gamma$ events.
-Additionally, we use the same same detection efficiencies as in Ref.\cite{MicroBooNE:2021usw} up to $m_a = 210$ MeV, and a flat efficiency at 9.6\% for higher masses.
-We believe that this is a good estimate for the $\gamma\gamma$ and $\mu^+ \mu^-$ decay channels, given the good resolution of the MicroBooNE detector and that the signal follows a two-body decay topology in all cases.
+However, in this case we assume that the experiment will observe a number of events fully consistent with the background expectation.
+In order to derive the limits on the couplings, we perform a hypothesis test, that is, for a fixed value of the mass we compute a $\Delta\chi^2$ as

+which is expected to be chi-squared distributed.
+The sensitivity regions are determined by the set of couplings for which we obtain $\Delta \chi^2(\left\{ c \right\})$ above a certain value.